 Aggression in dogs is a delicate subject.
-If your dog is showing symptoms of aggression you should consult with a veterinarian to find out if your dog has a medical reason for her behavior changes, and then with a behaviorist to find out why she is being aggressive (if her medical examination is normal); animal behaviorists know the signs a dog will show before biting and are trained in helping your dog.
+If your dog is showing symptoms of aggression, you should consult with a veterinarian to find out if your dog has a medical reason for her behavior changes.
+Thereafter, consult with a behaviorist to find out why she is being aggressive (if her medical examination is normal); animal behaviorists know which signs indicate a dog may bite and are trained to help your dog and intervene.
 It takes many years of dealing with aggressive dogs before a person can handle them safely.

 This is a problem that you can prevent even before it starts!

-4. When your puppy is finished with her meal, give her something extra (like a special treat, for example a small piece of chicken).
+- Give her something extra: When your puppy is finished with her meal, give her something extra (like a special treat, for example, a small piece of chicken).
 If you do this, and she comes to expect it, she will want you to be around when she is eating.

 If counterconditioning is successful, I have also heard some trainers suggest you take the dog´s bowl away and add treats to it while she is still eating.
 I think taking the dog´s food bowl away, for any reason, is not a good idea.
 This is supposed to be another method of making the dog more confident in your control.

-Don´t yell at her or ht her to make her stop.
+Don't yell at her or hit her to make her stop.
 Don’t just reach in and take her food bowl away because she is growling.
 These actions might work at the moment but the problem will probably just get worse.

 This behavior started slowly and has taken a long time to develop.
 Do not be surprised if it takes a long time to stop.